 How do apps get published on Microsoft AppSource?

 Each app goes through an intensive validation process to ensure it’s ready for one of Microsoft’s solutions.
 For example, all Business Central apps require easy access to support and clear onboarding documents for users.
 The publisher of each app is also responsible for updates so that their app remains current with the latest platform version.
-At Silverware, we choose to publish apps we’ve created to AppSource because we want all users to have access to the tools they need improve their systems.
+At Silverware, we choose to publish on AppSource because we want all users to have access to the tools they need to improve their systems.